EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 When you save a paired notebook in Jupyter, both the `.ipynb` file and the script version are updated on disk.

 On the command line, you can update paired notebooks using `jupytext --sync notebook.ipynb` or `jupytext --sync notebook.py`.
-If you run this on a new script, `jupytext` will encode the script and define cells using some basic rules (e.g. delimited by newlines), then convert it to a paired notebook.
+If you run this on a new script, Jupytext will encode the script and define cells using some basic rules (e.g. delimited by newlines), then convert it to a paired notebook.

 When a paired notebook is opened or reloaded in Jupyter, the input cells are loaded from the text file, and combined with the output cells from the `.ipynb` file.
 This also means that when you edit the `.py` file, you can update the notebook simply by *reloading* it.